buddemat/batch-img-convert/README.md

 Batch image conversion script in Python.

-Reencodes all TIFF files found in the input folder (and optionally its subfolders) into PNG and/or JPG format.
+Reencodes all TIFF files found in the input folder (and optionally its subfolders) to PNG and/or JPG format.
 Can optionally also scale the images' resolution (either relative or absolute).
 Supports data parallelism through multiprocessing.

 ## Usage